singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 ```
 git commit -m 'First commit'
 ```
-The final step we need to do is push the project to GitHub and we use the following line for that:
+The final step we need to do is push the project to GitHub and we use the following line for this:
 ```
 $ git push -u origin master
 ```